Background Link to heading

 Where cert-key.tar is an archive consisting of two files, server.crt and server.key (via cloudflare).

-Next let’s let dokku know it should server this over https:
+Next let’s let dokku know it should serve this over https:

 dokku ports:add mealie https:443:9000